DamoM73/anvil-python-tutorials/04_create_app.md

 The last step is choosing your colour scheme.
 You can choose between pre-set schemes or customise your own.
 You can change the colour scheme at any time.

-Click on the colour pallet icon in the left hand toolbar to enter the **App Theme** menu.
+Click on the colour pallet icon in the left hand side menu to enter the **App Theme** menu.

 ![step 6](./assets/img/04/step_06.png)